 Indian Crowd Savours Japanese and Korean Delicacies at AAHAR 2026

-From world-famous Oi Ocha green tea and matcha ice creams to Korean ramen and curry, East Asian food majors draw strong interest at Hall 1 of the international food and hospitality fair in New Delhi.
+From world-famous Oi Ocha green tea, matcha ice creams, Voila silken tofu, to Korean ramen and curry, East Asian food majors drew strong interest at Hall 1 of the international food and hospitality fair in New Delhi.

-New Delhi, India: Visitors thronging Hall 1 at Bharat Mandapam are discovering the rich flavours of East Asia as Japanese and South Korean food companies showcase a diverse range of beverages, sauces, noodles and speciality ingredients at AAHAR 2026, the 40th edition of the International Food & Hospitality Fair being held from March 10–14 in New Delhi.
+New Delhi, India: Visitors with a flair for east Asian cuisines thronging Hall 1 at Bharat Mandapam were seen discovering the rich flavours of East Asia as Japanese and South Korean food companies showcased a diverse range of beverages, sauces, noodles, tofu and speciality ingredients at AAHAR 2026, the 40th edition of the International Food & Hospitality Fair held from March 10–14 in New Delhi.

-With over 1,800 exhibitors, including about 155 international companies from 17 countries, AAHAR 2026 has become a global meeting point for food and hospitality businesses.
-Among the most popular attractions this year is the growing presence of Japanese and Korean brands, whose stalls are drawing curious Indian chefs, restaurateurs, distributors and food enthusiasts eager to experience authentic East Asian tastes.
+With over 1,800 exhibitors, including about 155 international companies from 17 countries, AAHAR 2026 became a global meeting point for food and hospitality businesses.
+Among the most popular attractions this year is the growing presence of Japanese and Korean brands, whose stalls were drawing curious Indian chefs, restaurateurs, distributors and food enthusiasts eager to experience authentic East Asian tastes.

-Hall 1 emerges as East Asian culinary hub: Hall 1 has emerged as the primary hub for East Asian food giants, where companies such as ITO EN, ASUKU, Kikkoman and OTOKI are presenting their products and culinary traditions to the Indian market.
+Hall 1 emerged as the East Asian culinary hub: Hall 1 emerged as the primary hub for East Asian food giants, where companies such as ITO EN, ASUKU, Kikkoman, Wismettac Foods, Inc, and OTOKI presented their products and culinary traditions to the Indian market.

-Visitors can be seen sampling everything from Japanese matcha ice creams and premium sauces to Korean ramen and curry, reflecting the rising interest in Japanese and Korean cuisine among Indian consumers and the hospitality industry.
+Visitors were seen sampling everything from Japanese matcha ice creams and premium sauces to Korean ramen and curry, reflecting the rising interest in Japanese and Korean cuisine among Indian consumers and the hospitality industry.

-At its pavilion, ASUKU has assembled an impressive lineup of specialised Japanese manufacturers and food producers.
-These include Nichimo, known for high-grade seafood solutions, Otafuku and Somi for world-class sauces and soup bases, and House and Youki for innovative seasonings and curry products.
+At its pavilion, ASUKU assembled an impressive lineup of specialised Japanese manufacturers and food producers.
+These included Nichimo, known for high-grade seafood solutions, Otafuku and Somi for world-class sauces and soup bases, and House and Youki for innovative seasonings and curry products.

-The showcase also highlights artisanal and industrial excellence through brands such as Fuji Bussan and Fgrow Japan, while premium dry goods and staples are represented by Sakata Beika, Heiwa Seifun, and Showa.
+The showcase also highlighted artisanal and industrial excellence through brands such as Fuji Bussan and Fgrow Japan, while premium dry goods and staples are represented by Sakata Beika, Heiwa Seifun, and Showa.

-Further strengthening the culinary lineup are specialised ingredients from Fukushima Katsuo, Hikari Miso, and Gomaya, enabling chefs and food retailers to access every component needed for a professional Japanese kitchen.
+Further strengthening the culinary lineup were specialised ingredients from Fukushima Katsuo, Hikari Miso, and Gomaya, enabling chefs and food retailers to access all the components needed for a professional Japanese kitchen.

-Concluding with the tagline “Bringing Japan to India,” ASUKU’s collective presence in Hall 1 reflects a growing wave of culinary collaboration between the two countries.
+Concluding with the tagline “Bringing Japan to India,” ASUKU’s collective presence in Hall 1 reflected a growing wave of culinary collaboration between the two countries.

 Sasuke spring water set to enter Indian market: ASUKU India is also preparing to introduce Sasuke spring water, a premium Japanese natural water brand extracted from a deep freshwater reservoir in Gifu, Japan.